Veort/Exchange-Rates-for-Lokalise/README.md

 Fixed script(2010-01-15) uses first list in this spreadsheet.

-In order to change spreadsheet you need to generate a new pair of keys in Google cloud platform.
+In order to change spreadsheet you need to ask me for a json.keys or generate a new pair of keys in Google cloud platform.